-One of the last great mysteries of the Titanic has been solved – and the woman who claimed she was a child survivor has been exposed as a fraud by DNA tests.
+One of the last great mysteries of the Titanic was solved only recently – and the woman who claimed she was a child survivor exposed as a fraud by DNA tests.

 Two-year-old Loraine Allison was first reported to have died along with her parents when the tragic liner sank, but no body was ever recovered.
 In the years that followed the 1912 disaster a woman by the name of Helen Kramer came forward and claimed that she was in fact Loraine Allison.

 Kramer launched a legal bid to be considered part of the wealthy Allison family and entitled to part of their fortune.

 Before her death in 1992, she contended that she was entitled to the vast majority of the Allison family’s wealth in Canada.
 Her family had maintained her legal right to the Allison wealth in recent years in an increasingly bitter dispute, according to a report carried by the Irish Independent.

 The report says the row has seen restraining orders taken out, accusations of harassment made and even security patrols set up to stop a family burial plot being interfered with.
 But now, more than a hundred years after the sinking, the mystery has been solved and Kramer exposed as a fraud.

 The Loraine Allison Identification Project, established by a group of Titanicologists, has revealed the results of DNA tests involving members of the Kramer and Allison families.
 They prove that Helen Kramer was not the little girl who was lost on the Titanic.
 No genetic link was found between descendants from both sides of the dispute.
 The report says that the ruling means Loraine will keep the unhappy status of being the only child from first or second class to die in the sinking in 1912.